 In other board news, the Johnston County Commissioners recently appointed four members, two returning and two new members.
 Rick Childrey, retired Greater Smithfield/Selma Area Chamber President, and Rick Heilmann, Owner of Country Superstars 102.3 WKJO-FM Radio station, were both appointed for second terms on the board.
 New members to the Authority are Paul Boucher, Owner of Small World Travel & Tours of Benson, and Cheryl Lane, Owner of Double Barley Brewery of Smithfield.
 Board member Ernie Brame will chair the Special Project Committee and Rick Heilmann will chair the Marketing Committee.

 The Johnston County Tourism Authority is the governing board for the Johnston County Visitors Bureau providing oversight for the room tax funds paid by visitors to the county collected from area hotels, bed & breakfast inns, campgrounds, and AirBNB.
 The board is charged with promoting the county's tourism assets through advertising, direct sales, and publicity efforts.
 In addition, the tourism authority provides grant funds for special events/festivals and capital funding for tourism development projects.
-There are two ad-hoc advisory committees to assist in tourism programing - the JoCo Sports Council and the JoCo Hospitality Association - and the Visitors Bureau manages the 2% room tax for the Towns of Benson, Kenly, Selma, and Smithfield.
+There are two ad-hoc advisory committees to assist in tourism programming - the JoCo Sports Council and the JoCo Hospitality Association - and the Visitors Bureau manages the 2% room tax for the Towns of Benson, Kenly, Selma, and Smithfield.

 2017 Annual Report Facts